-Streamlines billing and payment workflow by linking OnCore with a research organization’s banking institution.
+Streamlines billing and payment workflow by linking OnCore with Bank of America.
 This creates a process with no duplication of effort in multiple systems and greatly improves budgeting and financial management by allowing for easy payment tracking.

 Designed to support best practices, the Coverage Analysis Console in OnCore supports CRB compliance by providing the ability to store and report information for determining if a protocol meets requirements for insurance reimbursements.
 The console also defines billing designations upon protocol creation at the procedure or visit level, and tracks the rationale behind the designations.

 Improves workflow visibility by allowing staff to see assigned tasks on a configurable task list.
 Standard milestones allow task lists to be linked together, which allows for specific tasks to be automatically triggered by events across different lists.
 Administrative privileges allow management staff to view detailed information for all tasks within a protocol.

 OnCore's inventory management functionality provides centralized control over the entire repository at an enterprise level throughout the lifecycle of the specimens and all of their derivative samples.
 Designed around biorepository operations, the system helps enforce key workflow parameters such as the capture of donor consent and the standardization of data entry.
 OnCore provides investigators and repository administrator’s permissions-based access to real-time specimen status, location, and inventory information through its web-based interface.